gvwilson/sensibleadventures/litany.md

 Except somehow we come back.
 Ages and ages from now,
-after the Ck'chk'ck and the Sareeav, after the earth has been frozen for an aeon, we come back."
+after the Ck'chk'ck and the Sareeav, after the earth has been frozen for half a billion years, we come back."

 George threw up his hands.